 Enter the measured data into a Microsoft® Excel® worksheet.

-You can open
+You can open and example spreadsheet at

 Plot the measured data in a chart.
 The inside temperature data shows temperature spikes when the hot air heater turns on.
 This pattern is typical for a hot air heating system.